brittanyrw/emojiscreen/docs/card_overview.md

 ### Genres 🔍

 The genres should be added as an array (the square [] brackets indicates an array or list).
-Separate each genre with a comma and each genre should be wrapped in quotes.
+Separate each genre with a comma and each genre should be wrapped in quotes and lowercase.
+If there are two words for a genre, replace the space with a hypen (-).
 There is no limit to the number of genres but try not to add too many.

 ```
 {
-  genres: ["animation", "family", "fantasy"],
+  genres: ["animation", "family", "action-adventure"],
 }
 ```